Abdul-Mukit/OU-Machine-Learning-for-Eng.1/README.md

 # OU-Machine-Learning-for-Eng.1
-The course is taught by [Dr. Greg MacDonald](https://www.linkedin.com/in/gregory-macdonald-718b4a88) at University of Oklahoma.
+The course is taught by [Dr. Gregory MacDonald](https://www.linkedin.com/in/gregory-macdonald-718b4a88) at University of Oklahoma.
 This repository is mainly for reporting initial studies on data wrangling using python.

 #### Getting Started: